marcus-castanho/marcus-castanho/README.md

 ### Hi, I'm Marcus 👋

 I am a software developer and an enthusiast of technology as a mean to change the world!
-My experience comprehends web apps built with NodeJS and Typescript.
+My experience comprehends back end web apps built with NodeJS and Typescript in a modular achitecture and frameworks such as NestJS.
+My currently focus in on the following study topics:

+- Front End development with NextJs and ReactJs;
+- TDD;
+- CI/CD workflows;
+- Docker for the containerization of my applications;

 I'm also a contributer to the tech community, sharing knowledge howhever I can!